 My Bank Account Thanks Me.
 And Will Thank Him.

 Everything my partner and I have worked for will one day become our sons.
 Legacy building is essential for us, especially during these strange and uncertain economic times.
 From childcare to saving for college, having an only child allows for more choices for him and us.

 I’m not bragging (maybe a little), but my son is an incredible human being.
 He’s bright, funny, loving, and curious.
 Sometimes I do wonder about the children I could have had.
 Based on my sisters and me, every child has the potential to be wildly different.
 There are moments I’m a little curious about what it would have been like to have a little one who loved to draw or play music or dance— someone who was the polar opposite of my son.
 But, to be honest, that sort of “what if” is very fleeting.

 The Loneliness Factor.

-When kids get to be a certain age, they need more than their parents.
-Sometimes I worry that my son doesn’t have someone in the house to talk to about how awful parents can be, or how weird the world is.
-And with the pandemic, loneliness has been a big concern.
-Kids need other kids to practice social skills and expand their ideas and world views.
-With children now stuck at home, kids without siblings have to be exceptionally creative about connecting with peers.
-The friends that do fill our house when things are normal are like our own kids.
-Because this is an “only child” establishment, overnight guests and hours of hangout time without the interruption of siblings was the norm.
+When kids reach a certain age, they need more than their parents.
+Sometimes I worry that my son doesn’t have someone in the house to talk to about how awful parents can be or how weird the world is.
+Kids need other kids to practice social skills and expand their ideas and worldviews.
+The friends that do fill our house are like our own kids.
+Because this is an “only child” establishment, overnight guests and hours of hangout time without the interruption of siblings were the norm.
 We are longing for those days again.